aws-samples/aws-gamelift-and-serverless-backend-sample/README.md

 The architecture diagram introduced here focuses on the serverless backend but it also includes the GameLift components on a high level.
 See the Unity and C++ Readme-files for detailed GameLift resource diagrams.

+See [Reference Architecture for Multiplayer Session-based Game Hosting](https://d1.awsstatic.com/architecture-diagrams/ArchitectureDiagrams/multiplayer-session-based-game-hosting-on-aws-ra.pdf?did=wp_card&trk=wp_card) for a step by step overview of the flow of events.

 ### Serverless Backend

 ![Architecture Diagram Backend](Architecture_small.png "Architecture Diagram Backend")